 By John J. Hurley

-John J. Hurley is president of Canisius College.
+John J. Hurley is the president of Canisius College.